 On January 6, 2017, NuScale submitted the first SMR DC application for review by the NRC.
 On March 15, 2017, the NRC completed its acceptance review and docketed the application.
 The staff then issued the acceptance review letter to NuScale on March 23, 2017, and developed a full review schedule with public milestones that was transmitted to NuScale on May 22, 2017.
 On April 11, 2018, the staff completed Phase 1 of the review.
 The staff's review is currently in Phases 2, 3, and 4.
+The staff identified 29 challenging issues.
+Sixteen of these issues have been resolved to date.
+Of the remaining 13 issues, six have a clear path forward toward resolution.
+For the remaining issues, a path forward for resolution is being developed.
+On May 16, 2019, the NRC staff issued a letter to NuScale communicating the status of Phase 2 of the DC application review.
+This letter is a follow up to the January 17, 2019, DC application review status letter.
+Specifically, the May letter conveyed that the NRC staff has met the Phase 2 public milestone for most of the 21 DC application chapters through the completion and issuance of safety evaluations (SEs) with open items and has completed Phase 3 actions for many of these chapters with presentations made to the ACRS.
+The letter also stated that the staff has not met the Phase 2 milestone of May 16, 2019, because several issues remain unresolved without a mutually understood and clearly defined path toward resolution.
+The letter further emphasized that to meet the overall 42-month schedule for review, NuScale must resolve the remaining issues with the NRC staff and the open items identified in the completed Phase 2 SEs to meet the December 12, 2019, Phase 4 milestone for completion of an

-There are 14 significantly challenging issues requiring resolution and that have the potential to adversely affect the review schedule.
-On January 17, 2019, the staff issued a letter to NuScale communicating the current status of the DC application review.
-The letter stated that overall, NuScale and the staff have made substantial progress in bringing issues to closure, and the staff anticipates meeting the Phase 2 public milestone date of May 16, 2019, for the majority of the review areas.
-However, because of delays in the resolution of several challenging issues, some parts of the review may not meet this public milestone.
-Notwithstanding the likelihood that the Phase 2 milestone may be partially missed, the staff assesses that the overall 42-month schedule can still be met, if there is timely resolution of the remaining issues.
-As of April 30, 2019, the staff has issued 518 RAIs, which included 1,318 questions and the applicant has responded to 1,284 of these questions.
-Of the 518 RAIs issued, 312 RAIs (~60%) are now closed.
-As of April 30, 2019, NuScale has responded to approximately 70 percent of RAI questions within the 60 days agreed to in the staff's May 22, 2017, schedule letter for the design certification review.
+Advanced SER with no open items.
+As of May 31, 2019, the staff has issued 519 RAIs, which included 1,319 questions and the applicant has responded to 1,295 of these questions.
+Of the 519 RAIs issued, 317 RAIs (~61%) are now closed.
+As of May 31, 2019, NuScale has responded to approximately 70 percent of RAI questions within the 60 days agreed to in the staff's May 22, 2017, schedule letter for the design certification review.